Things To Do In Dubai

 29. Skydiving – Conquer the Sky

 Try out one of the most adventurous things to do in Dubai!
 Skydiving is done at drop zones or a diving center.
 From there, an aircraft will take you into the air to perform your jump and safely land in a designated area.
 The plane depends on the drop zone.
-Good weather conditions are vital for safe skydiving so drop zones can suspend normal operations during inclement weather.
+Good weather conditions are vital for safe skydiving so that drop zones can suspend normal operations during inclement weather.

 For newbies, there are three options to make that exhilarating first jump: The tandem, static line training jump, and the accelerated free fall or AFF.